Ed Davis

 Papers

-A Simple but Powerful Framework for Dynamic Graph Embedding
+A Simple and Powerful Framework for Stable Dynamic Network Embedding

 In this paper, we address the problem of dynamic network embedding, that is, representing the nodes of a dynamic network as evolving vectors within a low-dimensional space.
 While the field of single-graph embedding is wide and established, the field of dynamic graph embedding is comparatively in its infancy.
 In this paper, we propose that we can take a wide class of established single-graph embedding methods and use them to produce interpretable and powerful dynamic graph embeddings by simply applying them to the dilated unfolded matrix.
 We provide a theoretical guarantee that, regardless of embedding dimension, these unfolded methods will produce stable embeddings over time and space, meaning that nodes with identical latent behaviour will be exchangeable, regardless of their position in time or space.